CIS4930-SWAmP/TheSWAmP/README.md

 ### Technologies and Languages needed
 1. MySQL - for storing and retrieving data in the to and from your model.
 2. Java
    - JDBC - to connect your Data Access Object layer classes to your MySQL database.
-(See Spring JDBC tutorial
+      - [Spring JDBC tutorial] ()
-   - Jersey RESTful Web Services framework (https://jersey.github.io/) - standard and portable JAX-RS API
+   - [Jersey] (https://jersey.github.io/) RESTful Web Services framework - standard and portable JAX-RS API
 3. Apache Tomcat - to run your RESTful Web Service
-4. Postman (or similar) - to test your REST API implementation
+4. [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en) (or similar) - to test your REST API implementation

 ### Assignment
 1. GitHub - Clone shared, public repository and create personal, private repository for this project.